Online Low Rank Matrix Completion: Introduction

-Multi-dimensional online decision making problems namely stochastic rank-1 matrix bandits was introduced in \cite{katariya2017stochastic,katariya2017bernoulli,trinh2020solving}.
+Multi-dimensional online decision making problems namely stochastic rank-1 matrix bandits was introduced in \citet{katariya2017stochastic,katariya2017bernoulli,trinh2020solving}.
 In their settings, at each round $t\in [\s{T}]$, the learning agent can choose one row and one column and observes a reward corresponding to an entry of a rank-$1$ matrix.
 Here, the regret is defined in terms of the best \textit{(row ,column)} pair which corresponds to the best arm.
-This setting was extended to the rank $r$ setting \cite{kveton2017stochastic}, rank $1$ multi-dimensional tensors \cite{hao2020low}, bilinear bandits \cite{jun2019bilinear,huang2021optimal} and generalized linear bandits \cite{lu2021low}.
+This setting was extended to the rank $r$ setting \citep{kveton2017stochastic}, rank $1$ multi-dimensional tensors \citep{hao2020low}, bilinear bandits \citep{jun2019bilinear,huang2021optimal} and generalized linear bandits \citep{lu2021low}.
 Although these papers provide tight regret guarantees, they cannot be translated to our problem.
 This is because, we solve a significantly different problem with an underlying rank-$1$ reward matrix $\fl{P}$ where we need to minimize the regret for all users (rows of $\fl{P}$) jointly.
 Hence, it is essential to find the entries (columns) of $\fl{P}$ with large rewards for each user(row) of $\fl{P}$; contrast this with the multi-dimensional online learning problem where it is sufficient to infer only the entry ((row,column) pair) in the matrix/tensor with the highest reward.
-Since the rewards for each user have different gaps, the analysis becomes involved for our phased elimination algorithm.
+Since the rewards for each user have different gaps, the analysis becomes involved for our OCTAL algorithm.
+Finally, \citep{dadkhahi2018alternating,zhou2020stochastic} also consider our problem setting but they only provide heuristic algorithms without any theoretical guarantees.

-Another closely related line of work is the theoretical model for User-based Collaborative Filtering (CF) studied in \cite{Bresler:2014,Bresler:2016,Heckel:2017,Mina2019,huleihel2021learning}.
+Another closely related line of work is the theoretical model for User-based Collaborative Filtering (CF) studied in \citet{Bresler:2014,Bresler:2016,Heckel:2017,Mina2019,huleihel2021learning}.
 In particular, these papers were the first to motivate and theoretically analyze the collaborative framework with the restriction that the same item cannot be recommended more than once to the same user.
-Here, it is assumed that the $\s{M}$ users can be partitioned into $\s{K}$ latent clusters such that the preference vectors of users in the same cluster are close; the preference vectors of users in different clusters have small inner product.
-Such models are known to be restrictive and typically collaborative filtering via low-rank matrix completion based methods are preferred in real-world recommendation systems.
+Here a significantly stricter cluster structure assumption is made over users where users in same cluster have similar preferences.
+Such models are restrictive as they provide theoretical guarantees only on a very relaxed notion of regret (termed \textit{pseudo-regret}).